A Bayesian information criterion for singular models: Applications in multivariate analysis

 Comparing~(\ref{eq:lopeswest:bic}) to (\ref{eq:lopeswest:rjmcmc1}) and (\ref{eq:lopeswest:rjmcmc2}), we see that the approximation given by $\SBIC$ gives results that are closer to the Monte Carlo approximations than those from the standard BIC which leads to overconfidence in model $\model_2$.
 Of course, this assessment is necessarily subjective as it pertains to a comparison with two particular priors $P(\pi_i\,|\,\model_i)$ in each model.

-To further explore the connection between the information criteria and a fully Bayesian procedures, we subsampled the considered exchange rate data to create 10 data sets for each sample size $n\in\{25,50,75,100\}$.
+To further explore the connection between the information criteria and fully Bayesian procedures, we subsampled the considered exchange rate data to create 10 data sets for each sample size $n\in\{25,50,75,100\}$.
 For each data set we ran the Markov chain Monte Carlo algorithms of \cite{Lopes:2004}, focusing on the prior underlying~(\ref{eq:lopeswest:rjmcmc2}).
 In Figure~\ref{fig:factanal-boxplots} we present boxplots of the four posterior model probabilities.
 When comparing the spread in the approximate posterior probabilities, $\SBIC$ gives a far better agreement with the fully Bayesian procedure than the standard BIC.

 For the considered data, the model uncertainty mostly concerns the decision between two and three factors and can be summarized by the Bayes factor for this model comparison.
 In Figure~\ref{fig:factanal-bf}, we plot the log-Bayes factors obtained from the Markov chain Monte Carlo procedure against those computed via the information criteria.
 The results from $\SBIC$ are seen to be rather close to Bayesian; the filled points in the scatter plot cluster around the 45 degree line.
 The plot also illustrates one more time that BIC is overly certain about the number of factors being two.
-We note that the scatter plots for $n=25$ and $n=100$ had two and one dataset dropped, respectively, since those had at least one estimate of a marginal likelihood equal to zero.